 If the joint-degree student is applying for admission to two schools simultaneously, the student should apply for financial aid at both schools, also simultaneously.

 During their senior year at Yale College, students may apply for admission to the F&ES Fifth Year program.
 These students sometimes defer their enrollment in the F&ES master’s program for a year of outside volunteer work or employment.
 To be considered for financial aid for their enrollment at F&ES, these students must submit their financial aid application materials by the February 15 deadline prior to their matriculation into the program.
 This could mean that the student submits the financial aid application materials during the student’s deferral or “gap” year.
 It is the student’s responsibility to submit all documents by the February 15 deadline.

 Most of the School’s scholarship budget is funded by private donors.
 Scholarship recipients are automatically considered for all named scholarships.
-The named scholarships listed below are not in addition to any generic scholarship a student receives in his or her financial aid award notification but may be matched to a scholarship recipient once the student matriculates.
+The named scholarships listed below are not in addition to any generic scholarship a student receives in the financial aid award notification but may be matched to a scholarship recipient once the student matriculates.

 The School is delighted to recognize the generosity of the donors who have helped make the following scholarships possible: